 Swing into the Dune Coffee Roasters for an affordable—and notably wonderful—cup of coffee and baked goods.
 You won’t be out-of-pocket much, but you will be happy and caffeinated as you set off on your day.
 Linger on the patio, or take your order to go along State Street.
 This bustling, palm tree-lined thoroughfare is the beating heart of downtown Santa Barbara, so take your time exploring.
 You won’t be so inclined to window shop as you will to duck under the nearest portico or wander into a nearby gallery for a free glance at world-class art at studios such as Santa Barbara Fine Art and Maune Contemporary.

 If State Street keeps you busy through the morning, there are plenty of places to stop for an affordable bite, none of which skimp on flavor.
-If you’re in the mood for good health and good taste, check out Natural Café.
+If you’re in the mood for good health and good taste, check out Green Table, which is not too far from the main stretch.
 Or perhaps a sandwich and a side of pickles is more your style.
 Venture to Three Pickles, just a few blocks off State Street.
 No matter where you choose to go for lunch in Santa Barbara, a stop for ice cream at McConnell’s Fine Ice Creams is a must.